-Zoonotic disease hazards are interlinked and multifaceted, arising from a complex interplay of numerous factors (Dafale et al., 2020).
+Zoonotic disease hazards are interlinked and multifaceted, arising from a complex interplay of numerous factors.
 To comprehensively understand and address these risks, a One Health approach rooted in genuine interdisciplinary research has been proposed throughout this guidebook and in other avenues.
-Developing effective and sustainable interventions within such complex systems necessitates an in-depth understanding of the various risk factors2 and actors involved.
+Developing effective and sustainable interventions within such complex systems necessitates an in-depth understanding of the various risk factors (variables that are associated with an increase of zoonotic disease transmission) and actors involved.
 It is crucial to recognize that risk emergence within these systems typically results from elaborate interactions among multiple components, often entangled in complex feedback loops that are exceptionally challenging to identify (Ghai et al., 2022).